 You will be encouraged to try to walk in the days after your surgery to prevent blood clots and other complications.
 It is important to follow your doctor's recovery instructions.
 It may take 6 weeks or more to get back to your normal activities.
 You may be prohibited from lifting anything or physically exerting yourself.
 You may need to have a caregiver help you at home when you first leave the hospital.1,3

 Depending on the nature of the procedure, you may experience some life-altering effects.
 If your ovaries were removed during the procedure, you may experience a sudden, dramatic change in your hormone levels.
 This can cause surgical menopause.
 Side effects include hot flashes, loss of bone mineral density, vaginal dryness, decreased sex drive, and more.
 You may need to take medicines that contain hormones to reduce some of these issues.3

 What are the possible side effects of a hysterectomy?

 The risks of a hysterectomy vary with the procedure performed and approach taken.
 However, common risks include:

 - Injury to surrounding structures in the pelvis, such as the bowel or bladder

 - Development of scar tissue, which can create similar symptoms as before the procedure

 These are not all the possible side effects of a hysterectomy.
-Talk to your doctor about what to expect or if you experience any changes that concern you during treatment with a hysterectomy.
+Talk to your doctor about what to expect during treatment with a hysterectomy.
+You also should call your doctor if you have any changes that concern you during treatment with a hysterectomy.